 Google Assistant is an intelligent personal assistant by Google and announced at Google I/O in May 2016.
 Initially it was for Google Pixel and gradually it has been on over 100 million Android devices.

 Google Assistant will soon be able to not only respond to your voice but also to the typed commands.
-This is going to be perfect solution if we are in a crowded environment.
+This is going to be a perfect solution if we are in a crowded environment.

 VP of Engineering Assistant Scott Huffman announced that, “Google Assistant is now available on iPhone as well”.
 It means that it is widening its area of reach.